 7. Vitamin B12 Deficiency

-After a gastric bypass or gastric sleeve, you do not produce enough gastric acids or intrinsic factor (IF) to absorb vitamin B12 properly.
-Both stomach acid and IF work to release B12 from food and assist with the absorption of the vitamin.
-For this reason, a B12 supplement is needed.
+After weight loss surgery, you do not produce enough gastric acid or intrinsic factors (IF) to absorb vitamin B12 properly.
+Both of these work to release B12 from food and assist in the absorption of the vitamin.
+Vitamin B12-rich foods include beef, chicken, and fish, but getting enough from your diet can be difficult.

 Symptoms include irritability, lack of energy, fatigue, heart palpitations, depression, and headaches.

-It supports the immune system, promotes heart health, regulates metabolism levels, and stimulates keratin production in hair, increasing follicle growth.
+Biotin supports your immune system, promotes heart health, regulates metabolism levels, and promotes keratin production in hair, increasing follicle growth.
+A biotin supplement with 3,000 mcg can help with hair loss.